djonasson/djonasson-vim/README.markdown

 # What is it?

-djonasson-vim is Daniel Jonasson's personal vim installation.
+djonasson-vim is my personal vim installation.
 It's focused on providing an optimal programming environment, particularly for (but by no means limited to) Ruby on Rails development.

 It uses [Vundle](http://github.com/gmarik/vundle) (Vim bUNDLE) to handle plugins.